andrew/ultimate-awesome/README.md

 - [awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
+- [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy) - :european_castle: Fantasy literature worth reading.
 - [awesome-executable-packing](https://github.com/packing-box/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [awesome-aws-security](https://github.com/jassics/awesome-aws-security) - Curated list of links, references, books videos, tutorials (Free or Paid), Exploit, CTFs, Hacking Practices etc. which are related to AWS Security.
-- [awesome-pinescript](https://github.com/pAulseperformance/awesome-pinescript) - A Comprehensive Collection of Everything Related to Tradingview Pine Script. .
 - [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [Awesome-Multimodal-Research](https://github.com/Eurus-Holmes/Awesome-Multimodal-Research) - A curated list of Multimodal Related Research.
 - [awesome-executable-packing](https://github.com/dhondta/awesome-executable-packing) - A curated list of awesome resources related to executable packing.